 Artificial Hockey Pitch Construction

-Competitive hockey has been played on synthetic surfaces for many years at international, national and club level.
-We offer a wide choice of hockey surfaces to suit every budget, from top-specification water-based systems, to very affordable sand-based installations.
+Competitive hockey has been played on synthetic pitch surfaces for many years at international, national, and club level.

-McArdle Sport Tec are an official FIH Certified Field Builder
+McArdle Sport Tec are proud to be FIH Field Builder certified.

 SURFACE CHOICES FOR HOCKEY